SergeyPetrakov/Bayesian-ML-project/README.md

 For single models: ```CLEAR_SINGLE_MODEL_UE_T5.ipynb``` For ensemble models: ```CLEAR_MC_DROPOUT_UE_T5.ipynb```

-Since some operations require significant amount of time even with GPU file
+Since some operations require significant amount of time even with GPU file there are added `t5_ue.py` and `t5_ue_with_trie.py` in order to launch them using `nohup python3 t5_ue.py > t5_ue.out &`.
+After that all necessary tables and figures will be saved automatically in working folder.

 Some additional experiments available in jupyter notebooks, that starts with `QA`.